What is Neurofeedback?

 What if there is technology that exists to provide the brain with valuable feedback which may help you feel and perform more optimally?

-This technology exists in the form of neurofeedback or EEG biofeedback.
+This technology exists in the form of neurofeedback.
 And it's available for you to experience it in downtown Toronto.

 The science isn't new or untested.
-In fact, biofeedback has been a growing and evolving area of study, research and practice for almost four decades.
+In fact, neurofeedback has been a growing and evolving area of study, research and practice for almost four decades.

 You might have guessed by now that 'brain training' in this case, isn't referring to a game, series of exercises or a workshop to learn how to train the brain.